oracle-livelabs/database/timesten/cache-introduction/07-prepare-cache/prepare-cache.md

 - Cache operations act on cache groups not on individual tables, or on cache instances as opposed to individual rows.

 - Normal SQL operations, such as SELECT, INSERT, UPDATE and DELETE, operate directly on the cache tables and the rows therein.
+For this lab where READONLY cache groups are deployed, only SELECT operations are applicable to read from the cache tables.

 ## Task 1: Create the TimesTen database and prepare it for caching